 When I was writing this, I decided to listen to Kate Bush just to make sure I wasn’t doing that thing where people mistakenly relate two things and create an internet vacuum in which they’re permanently entwined.
 Opening the video on YouTube, I was confronted with the most annoying man imaginable trying to explain to me why I had to get everyone in my family to download an app called Honey.

 What struck me there was how different a relationship this record has to pop culture compared with the asinine entrepreneurial mentality Wyatt is making fun of.
 This music is truly weird in a way that feels like it’s trying to introduce the listener to all the alleyways of ephemera Wyatt exists in.
 I think there’s a lot of beauty in someone sharing that with you – even more when they let you in on the joke.

 I appreciate that this intro might feel a little disjointed, with references poking out and allusions made to information that feels esoteric or inaccessible – but that’s kind of the Torn Hawk experience.
 It’s especially what this new record is.
 Here Comes Language is a grower, a profoundly weird listen that rewards you for the time you put in.

 What would you say is the key element that stands out when people come across your music or video art?

-You are about to publish your sixth album as Torn Hawk, Here Comes Language, how do you see your sound has evolved along these years?
+You are about to publish your sixth album as Torn Hawk, Here Comes Language.
+How do you see your sound has evolved over these years?

 “Secret messages” sounds like something a kid would say.
 I am using that kind of language because I am trying to address needs that are quite low on the pyramid, and all those needs were articulated at a very young age.